footworkjs/footwork/README.md

 gulp lodash_custom
 ```

-### Documentation Contributions
+### Documentation and Website Contributions

+There is a companion repository located at [https://github.com/reflectiveSingleton/footwork-site](https://github.com/reflectiveSingleton/footwork-site).

-If you want to help contribute with the documentation (or website in general) then there is a companion repository located at: [https://github.com/reflectiveSingleton/footwork-site](https://github.com/reflectiveSingleton/footwork-site)
+If you wish to contribute to the documentation or main website you can do that here.

 ### License